Should I Ask For a DOT Inspection?

 Can a Self-Requested DOT Inspection Affect Your Record?

 If you're considering requesting a DOT inspection, you might wonder how it could impact your driving record.
-Visit & know about Drug & Alcohol Testing Program.
+Visit & learn about the Drug & Alcohol Testing Program.
 Self-requested inspections are treated similarly to routine inspections, meaning the results will be part of your driving record.

 Say that the self-requested inspection results in violations.
 These will be noted on your record, just as they would be with a regularly scheduled inspection.
 However, showing initiative in ensuring vehicle safety could be seen as a positive aspect, especially when it comes to maintaining compliance and demonstrating responsibility.